EdwinVW/dapr-workshop/Assignment02/README.md

 ## Step by step instructions

-To get step-by-step instructions to achieve the goals, open the step-by-step instructions [for .NET](step-by-step.md) or [.for Java](step-by-step-java.md).
+To get step-by-step instructions to achieve the goals, open the step-by-step instructions [for .NET](step-by-step.md) or [for Java](step-by-step-java.md).

 ## Next assignment